Tommy Phillips: Kenora and Ottawa

-Phillips moved back to Rat Portage in 1904 when he learned his father was dying.
+Phillips moved back to Rat Portage in 1904 when he learned his father was dying (James Phillips died in May 1904).
 Offered a job with a lumber company, and a C$1,000 bonus to play hockey for the Thistles, he stayed in the city, much to the disappointment of the Marlboros, who had wanted him to stay in Toronto.
 Rat Portage was amalgamated with neighbouring towns in 1905 and was renamed Kenora.
 Due to their proximity to Manitoba, the Thistles played in the Manitoba Hockey League.
 In the 1904–05 season Phillips had the second-most goals on the team and in the league, with twenty-six, two fewer than Billy McGimsie.
 The Thistles won the Manitoba league championship, allowing them to challenge for the Stanley, held at the time by the Ottawa Senators.
 By this time Phillips was regarded as one of the best players in Canada, equal to Frank McGee of the Senators.
 The Montreal Herald reported that "nine out of ten people will reply that either Frank McGee or Tom Phillips is" the best player in the country.
 In the first game of the challenge series against Ottawa, Phillips scored the first two goals, then added another three in the second half of the game as the Thistles won by a score of 9–3.
 Ottawa won the second game, 4–2, while Phillips was held pointless.
 In the third and deciding game of the series, Phillips scored a hat trick, including the first of the game, although Ottawa won the game 5–4 to retain the Cup.